-At about four months of age, puppies are generally vaccinated against parvovirus.
+At about four months of age, puppies are generally vaccinated against parvovirus (3 vaccinations with the last vaccination at 16 weeks).
 Puppies that have not been vaccinated are at the highest risk for becoming infected.

 Symptoms of Canine Parvovirus Disease

-After recovery from parvovirus, a dog—and especially its waste—will remain contagious for about two months.
+After recovery from parvovirus, a dog—and especially its waste—may remain contagious for about two months.

 Canine Parvovirus Prevention

 The most important thing you can do to prevent parvovirus infection is to vaccinate your dog as soon as possible.
-The second most important thing is to practice good hygiene.
-Keep your dog away from infected dogs and pick up and dispose of all dog poop promptly.
+You should also practice good hygiene.
+Keep your dog away from infected dogs.

 Parvovirus is difficult to kill.
 A bleach solution of at least 30 parts water to one part bleach is the only known household disinfectant proven to kill the virus.